webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 The MB WAY (using the customer mobile phone number), Credit or debit card and CTT Payshop payment methods are also available.

 This is the official [IfthenPay](https://ifthenpay.com) plugin, and a contract with this company is required.
-Technical support is provided by [Webdados](https://www.webdados.pt).
+Technical support is provided by [Webdados](https://www.webdados.pt) on the [support forums, here at WordPress.org](https://wordpress.org/support/plugin/multibanco-ifthen-software-gateway-for-woocommerce/).

 **Fully compatible with the new [High-Performance Order Storage](https://woocommerce.com/posts/platform-update-high-performance-order-storage-for-woocommerce/) and [WooCommerce Checkout Blocks](https://woocommerce.com/checkout-blocks/).**